hashicorp/terraform-provider-azurerm/examples/tf-azurerm-computegroup/README.md

 - `vm_os_offer` - The name of the offer of the image that you want to deploy, for example "UbuntuServer"
 - `vm_os_sku` - The sku of the image that you want to deploy, for example "14.04.2-LTS"
 - `vm_os_id` - The ID of the image that you want to deploy if you are using a custom image.
-- `remote_port` - A map of the port that you want to use for remote access [protocol, backend_port].
-Frontend port will be automatically generated starting at 50000 and in the output.
-- `lb_port` - Protocols to be used for lb health probes and rules. [frontend_port, protocol, backend_port]
+- `lb_port` - Protocols to be used for the load balancer rules [frontend_port, protocol, backend_port].
+Set to blank to disable.
 - `tags` - A map of the tags to use on the resources that are deployed with this module.

 Usage